VIO v4 Admin Portal - User Guide

 The Platform Fees tab displays a breakdown of all fees due to the platform for the selected period:

 Each fee section shows a rate badge indicating the active rate type and value.
-Token-based, redemption-based, and consumption-based sections support expandable rows — click any row to reveal individual transaction details including date/time, applied rate, quantity, and computed fee.
+Token-based, redeem-based, and use-based sections support expandable rows — click any row to reveal individual transaction details including date/time, applied rate, quantity, and computed fee.

 The Cross-Tenant Marketing Fees section appears only when there are marketing fees in the period.
-It shows a per-voucher breakdown with event type counts (redemptions and consumptions), total settlement amount, and total marketing fee.
+It shows a per-voucher breakdown with event type counts (redeems and uses), total settlement amount, and total marketing fee.
 Rows are expandable to reveal each transaction's date, event type, settlement amount, and fee.

-The Total Platform Fees Due summary at the bottom includes maintenance fee + variable service fees + cross-tenant marketing fees.
+The Total Platform Fees Due summary at the bottom includes subscription fee (if due) + variable service fees + cross-tenant marketing fees.

 Rate Types